-This community has now become "SwiftKey Insiders" - where the community is built around SwiftKey users who want to help shape the future of SwiftKey products from the ground up.
+This community has now become "SwiftKey Insiders" - built around SwiftKey users who want to help shape the future of SwiftKey products from the ground up.

 - Seeing early designs

 reinerwils replied to reinerwils's topic in Language & Artificial IntelligenceI spent some extra time digging on this subject because it doesn't seem to be as straightforward as my teachers in university claimed it to be.
 Apparently the rules are completely mixed up.
 Often it seems that countries have their own rules on it, regardless of the language.
 So, England, US, Belgium, France, Netherlands, etc. have different opinions on it.
 If that isn't complex enough, within those countries, different organisations have different styles of using it regardless of the what the main lingual authority sais on it.
 So, let's blame my teachers for me being so convinced on how to use it

 reinerwils started following Learning new languages? and Digital keyboards make everyone use the ellipsis wrong